-In October 2019, the Federal government announced it has awarded Mimal Land Management more than $320,000 to support its community consultation and planning toward dedicating its management area centred around the Bulman community region in central Arnhem Land as an IPA.
+In October 2019, the Federal government awarded Mimal Land Management more than $320,000 to support community consultation and work toward the management plan.

 What is an IPA?